 Final year prizes are awarded at the Faculty of Science and Engineering graduation receptions that are held directly following the graduation ceremonies.

-Further information on prizes can be found in your Department-level HUB.
+A full list of prizes can be found on the Community HUB on Canvas.

-Successful award winners will be notified via email by the Assessment and Awards Team.
+Successful award winners will be notified via email by the Exams and Assessment Team.